Nilhcem/nilhcem.github.io/_posts/2017-06-22-android-things-robot-assistant.md

 ## Step 4: Create an API.AI webhook

 Now, everybody can communicate with our bot, but the integration is still limited: we need to add some business logic.
-For example, when someone asks for an Android Bad Advice, API.AI should call our own webservice, so we can randomly select one advice, and send it back to the user via API.AI.
+For example, when someone asks for a Bad Android Advice, API.AI should call our own webservice, so we can randomly select one advice, and send it back to the user via API.AI.
 To do that, we add a webhook on API.AI, so that the platform will automatically call our web service with some JSON data:

 {% highlight json %}